Cairi-S/vegan-Glasgow/README.md

 All Restaurants page:

-- As per the Home page restaurants will be displayed on cards that link directly to the individual restaurant's page.
+- As per the Home page, restaurants will be displayed on cards that link directly to the individual restaurant's page.
 - Information displayed will be the same as on the Home page cards.

 Individual Restaurants page:

 - The information on the restaurant's cards will be displayed clearly.
 - Users will be presented with a button prompting them to 'Add a review'.
 - User's are also presented with all reviews that have been left for that restaurant.
-If the review is written by the logged-in user they also have the opportunity to edit or delete that review.
+If the review is written by the logged-in user they also have the opportunity to edit or delete that review:
   - The edit button takes users to the corresponding edit page - most of the data will be prefilled from the database allowing the user to fully update their review or the restaurant information (depending on whether standard user or admin) or extend the information that has already been left.
   - The delete button prompts a modal that asks the user to confirm the deletion of that item.
 They can close or cancel the request if preferred.
-- The admin team are presented with buttons to edit the restaurant's information or delete the restaurant entirely like the users edit/delete reivew buttons they are redirected to the corresponding edit page or a modal is triggered.
+- The admin team are presented with buttons to edit the restaurant's information or delete the restaurant entirely.
+Like the users edit/delete reivew buttons they are redirected to the corresponding edit page or a modal is triggered.

 Create Account page:

 - When users create an account they will be asked to enter a username, password and to confirm their password via a form.
-- The Create Account page utilises the icons user-plus, user-lock and user-check-double to clearly show the input area's purpose.
+- The Create Account page utilises the icons 'user-plus', 'user-lock' and 'check-double' to clearly show the input area's purpose.
 - The username will be checked to ensure the chosen username does not exist in the database and that it adheres to the chosen username requirements.
 - The password will be checked to ensure that it meets the chosen regex requirements.
 In addition, the user is required to enter the password again and both passwords are checked to ensure a match.
 - Any issues will be flagged via flashed messages as detailed above.